kentlouisetonino/todo-list/README.md

 ## Description

-> A Client-Side Application with simple CRUD functionalities.
+> A Client-Side application with simple CRUD functionalities.
 This is intended for practice only to test my knowledge in Redux Toolkit.

 > **Link**: [Web Application](https://todolist.kentlouisetonino.vercel.app/)